hnrazevedo/Validator/README.md

 - filter: integer - See https://www.php.net/manual/en/filter.filters.validate.php for more details of the available filters
 - regex: string

+## NOTE
+#### In case the field is an array, the rules will be tested in all its elements.
+Em caso do campo ser um array, as regras serão testadas em todos seus elementos.

 #### The validation rules must be removed when constructing the extended HnrAzevedor\Validator object
 As regras de validação devem ser retiradas na construção do objeto extendido de HnrAzevedor\Validator